tars90percent/sag/README.md

 # sag

-Command-line ElevenLabs text-to-speech with macOS `say`-style flags.
+🗣️ ElevenLabs speech, mac-style ease.
 Streams to your speakers by default, can list voices, and saves audio files when requested.

 ## Install
 ```bash